Charleston Gazette-Mail

-The Charleston Gazette-Mail is the only daily morning newspaper in Charleston, West Virginia.
+The Charleston Gazette-Mail is a non-daily morning newspaper in Charleston, West Virginia.
 It is the product of a July 2015 merger between The Charleston Gazette and the Charleston Daily Mail.
-The paper is one of nine owned by HD Media.
+It is one of nine papers owned by HD Media.
+It publishes Tuesday-Saturday, with the Saturday paper being dated "Weekend", with updates on its website on Sundays and Mondays.

 History

 Charleston Gazette

 The Gazette traces its roots to 1873.
 At the time, it was a weekly newspaper known as the Kanawha Chronicle.
 It was later renamed The Kanawha Gazette and the Daily Gazette—before its name was officially changed to The Charleston Gazette in 1907.

 In 1912 it came under the control of the Chilton family, who ran it until its bankruptcy in 2018.
 William E. Chilton, a U.S. senator, was publisher of The Gazette, as were his son, William E. Chilton II, and grandson, W. E. "Ned" Chilton III, Yale graduate and classmate/protégé of conservative columnist William F. Buckley, Jr. Ironically, the paper's opinion page, usually on the left, carried Buckley's column until Buckley's death.
 In 1918 a fire destroyed the Gazette building at 909 Virginia St. The newspaper was moved to 227 Hale St., where it remained for 42 years.

 Ned Chilton used to claim that the job of a newspaper was to "comfort the afflicted and afflict the comfortable."
 The newspaper's liberal reputation was enhanced by principal editorial writer and columnist L. T. Anderson, associate editor and two-time runner-up for the Pulitzer Prize.
 Anderson later moved to the rival Daily Mail as a columnist after he was passed over for an editorial position at the Gazette, and often used his Daily Mail column to snipe at his former employer.